-"Needle Paw's" source material is a well of poetic ruminations on nature, life and death, and all the small intricacies of existing.
+"Needle Paw's" source material is a well of poetic ruminations on nature, life, death, and all the small intricacies of existing.
 It's no wonder Nai Palm's solo debut is imbued with the same energy.

-Hiatus Kaiyote is known for their undeniably unique, genre-bending sound, and at the core is Nai Palm, a multi-instrumentalist and vocalist who could easily be a pulitzer prize-winning poet.
-A healer of sorts, Nai Palm is the type of woman who calls herself a lady pirate, curses with blazing passion and takes every question, even the most awkwardly posed and slightly reductive questions (my bad Nai) and turns them into beautiful, thoughtful, charismatic answers.
-Achingly smart and an engaging conversationalist, Nai Palm seems to radiate the same aura of her music, always considering the fluid and ever-changing nature of the human condition.
+Hiatus Kaiyote is known for their undeniably unique, genre-bending sound, and at the core is Nai Palm, a multi-instrumentalist and vocalist who could easily be a Pulitzer prize-winning poet.
+A healer of sorts, Nai Palm is the type of woman who calls herself a lady pirate, curses with blazing passion and answers every question—even the most awkward and slightly reductive questions (my bad Nai)—with beautiful, thoughtful, charisma.
+Achingly smart and an engaging conversationalist, Nai Palm seems to radiate the same aura as her music, always considering the fluid and ever-changing nature of the human condition.

 Featuring covers of Jimi Hendrix's "Electric Ladyland" and a very special cover of David Bowie's Blackstar — that almost wasn't cleared by Bowie's team — Needle Paw is a nod to the music and sounds that inspire Nai just as it is a breakdown of HK's musical intricacies.

 You begin and end the album with Jason Gurruwiwi who you mentioned is a big Aboriginal artist and a very important part of Aboriginal culture.
 And you also included some of your backup singers from HK.
 In what ways does Needle Paw gesture toward communities in music and art in a different manner than Choose Your Weapon, and how does the recording process reflect this?